twmilli/jekyll-site/_posts/2017-06-04-san-francisco-summer-internship-week1.md

 I was jumping into a new work environment, working with technologies I've never touched, on a scale that none of my projects have come remotely close to.

-At the end of my first two days, it was tough to not get down on myself.
+By the end of my first two days, I was finding it tough to not get down on myself.

 What can I possibly offer to Braintree when I am surrounded by people that know so much more than me?
 What if I'm not good enough.
 How will I ever reach the level of everyone around me?